python-cmake-buildsystem/python-cmake-buildsystem/README.rst

 Which python versions are supported?
 ....................................

-This project supports building multiple versions of CPython 2.7 and CPython 3.
+This project supports building multiple versions of CPython 3.
 See current list of supported version in top-level `CMakeLists.txt <https://github.com/python-cmake-buildsystem/python-cmake-buildsystem/blob/master/CMakeLists.txt>`_.

+Support for building CPython 2.7 was retired in April 2025.
+Archived version associated with tag [v2.7](https://github.com/python-cmake-buildsystem/python-cmake-buildsystem/releases/tag/v2.7).

 Since this repository is maintained separately from `python/CPython <https://github.com/python/cpython>`_ itself, it needs to be manually updated whenever there is a new release of Python.